queue-bit/md2confluence/readme.md

      - Relative links to files (for things like an image) are parsed and can be easily attached to the confluence page!
 2. Interface with Confluence

+You can [read more about md2confluence](https://www.andreaswiebe.com/homelab-notes/projects/md2confluence) on my site.

 ## Requirements

 - A *nix environment